 The Graduate Publishing and Editing Program is a highly regarded, industry-relevant program, taught by publishing industry practitioners, academics and industry guest lecturers who possess hands-on experience as well as a thorough knowledge of the publishing industry.

 For example, lecturer Dana Rowan is a professional editor whose passion for finely crafted language, evident throughout two decades of teaching prospective editors at both Monash and RMIT University, underpins student learning in Monash’s editing units.

 Trischa Mann has broad industry experience as an in-house and freelance editor, indexer, and project manager, working for a range of commercial publishers, government agencies and private clients.
 As an author, she has received two industry awards in educational publishing.

 Students are provided with an opportunity to complete an internship in any publishing sector of their choice, and are encouraged to participate fully in publishing industry conferences, seminars and other events.
 As part of their final-year program, students not already working in the publishing industry may complete optional careers workshops designed to assist them in making a successful transition to the publishing industry.

-In 2012, Monash Publishing and Editing students will again participate in the Australian Booksellers Association Fair.
+Monash Publishing and Editing students participate regularly in the Australian Booksellers Association Fair.
 In addition, students attend industry functions such as book launches and industry speakers are a feature of the program.

 Flexible study options